 “Auburn was tough and never quit fighting,” Houston head coach Bill Yeoman said in the postgame.

 At halftime, the National Association of Rocketry launched a Saturn V from the 50-yard line.
-The rocket used a special motor produced to ensure that the rocket’s maximum altitude would remain below the 194-foot ceiling height of the Astrodome.
+The rocket used a special motor designed to keep its maximum altitude below the 194-foot ceiling of the Astrodome.
 The crowd went crazy as the rocket lifted off the ground just five months after the United States put the first men on the moon.

 Five participants from the ’69 Bluebonnet Bowl eventually landed in the College Football Hall of Fame: the two head coaches, Yeoman and Jordan, Elmo Wright, Auburn’s Sullivan, and receiver Tim Beasley.